WSU-kduncan/s24cicd-thornburyjac/Project5/README-CD.md

 - I believe that means its working, I ran through the process and after the workflow ran I checked my instance and see a container that started 25 seconds after I ran through the process and whatnot.
 - Need to create the video showing this working, but I think were good.

-TODO you need to make sure port 9000 is open on this instance because that is the port to be used for the webhook deal TODO added redeploy to github secrets?

 ## Part 2: Resources used